ovh/docs/readme.md

 Here is all public documentation available about OVH products, in all languages.
 A good way to find answer to some "how to" questions about OVH products.

+TEST

 A web version also exist [here](https://docs.ovh.com) ; the website and this repo are sync.

 This project is under active development, and new guides are added or updated on a daily basis.